interstitialRedirectModalTitle

 In partnership with the LOR Foundation, TNC is hosting a series of native seed workshops!
 There are limited spaces for each free community workshop, so make sure to RSVP.

-RSVP: Free and open to all!
-If you would like to attend, please send an RSVP to shannon.kelly @tnc.org before November 5th to secure your spot and receive any additional workshop updates.
+You must RSVP If you would like to attend, due to limited supplies.
+RSVP to shannon.kelly@tnc.org to secure your spot and receive any additional information prior to the event.

 Upcoming Workshops